rwurdig/Data-Engineer-Project/README.md

 ````

-11. If you want to run the spark to test something, you can do this by:
+11. Spark Testing: If you wish to run Spark for testing:

 ````
 docker exec -it spark-master bash
 ````
-For pyspark:
-``pyspark`` For scala-spark: ``spark-shell``

-12.The DAG will execute in the following sequence:
+12.DAG Execution: The DAG will execute tasks in a predefined sequence.
+Monitor its progress and wait for it to complete.
 ````
                   +-----------------------+
                   |                       |